Last updated: March 8, 2019

 In short…it’s why I shop at Costco.

-I’m always pressed for time.
-The draw of that warm security blanket return policy and reasonable prices is just too hard to resist.
+I’m always pressed for time, but the draw of that warm security blanket return policy and reasonable prices is just too hard to resist.

 I’m not the only one who can’t resist either – here’s a blogger who lists her favourite Costco buys.

-The priority level drops dramatically when there is no deadline.
+The priority level drops dramatically when there's no deadline.
 That suits my lifestyle perfectly.

 But, it can make for some pretty embarrassing returns when I’ve let things go just a little too long...